 The July 4th weekend passed without issues relevant for this report.
-Soon thereafter, however, without anticipation and prior deliberation with FOD and CETC, 288 Senior Official Performing the Duties of the Principal Deputy Under Secretary for I&A (SOPDPDUSIA), at the direction of Acting USIA , instructed both FOD and CETC to deploy personnel on the ground to Portland to support law enforcement partners there.
-289 Although this directive was communicated by SOPDPDUSIA, the universal consensus among the witnesses was that he was doing so at the behest of Acting USIA .290 Indeed, confirmed during his interview with the I&A review team that he directed FOD and OSCO to deploy into Portland.
-291 This directive was issued, however, without a codified plan of action describing how such an operation could be executed successfully.292 Unlike the previous SW border surge, there was no planning for Portland.
-293 There was also no experience or precedent for deploying OSCO collectors to a location where violent events were occurring.
-The lack of planning for the Portland deployment was evident from several complications that
+Soon thereafter, however, without anticipation and prior deliberation with FOD and CETC,288 Senior Official Performing the Duties of the Principal Deputy Under Secretary for I&A (SOPDPDUSIA) Jen, at the direction of Acting USIA Murphy, instructed both FOD and CETC to deploy personnel on the ground to Portland to support law enforcement partners there.289 Although this directive was communicated by SOPDPDUSIA Jen, the universal consensus among the witnesses was that he was doing so at the behest of Acting USIA Murphy.290 Indeed, Mr. Murphy confirmed during his interview with the I&A review team that he directed FOD and OSCO to deploy into Portland.291 This directive was issued, however, without a codified plan of action describing how such an operation could be executed successfully.292 Unlike the previous SW border surge, there was no planning for Portland.293 There was also no experience or precedent for deploying OSCO collectors to a location where violent events were occurring.

 The lack of planning for the Portland deployment was evident from several complications that CETC and FOD soon realized and had to overcome.
-First, the I&A footprint that Acting USIA and SOPDPDUSIA initially directed to be deployed to Portland was large, consisting I&A personnel.
+First, the I&A footprint that Acting USIA Murphy and SOPDPDUSIA Jen initially directed to be deployed to Portland was large, consisting of eight I&A personnel.
 As specific individuals were identified for deployment, however, no plan (or even realization) existed for where exactly the individuals would work.
-Consequently, shortly after the arrival of the OSCO team in Portland, FOD's intelligence officer who was asked to go to Portland for a second time, had to make impromptu arrangements to find appropriate workspace for the OSCO team.
-In ultimately succeeded in negotiating sufficient space to accommodate the OSCO team.

-294 Finding this space was fortuitous because it served to diminish, for the time being, the OSCO collectors' potential exposure to danger at the downtown Portland epicenter.
+Consequently, shortly after the arrival of the OSCO team in Portland, FOD's intelligence officer from (b) (7)(C).
+Who was asked to go to Portland for a second time, had to make impromptu arrangements to find appropriate workspace for the OSCO team.
+She ultimately succeeded in negotiating sufficient space to accommodate the OSCO team at a Portland Police Bureau training center located near Portland's airport.
+Finding this space was fortuitous because it served to diminish, for the time being, the OSCO collectors' potential exposure to danger at the downtown Portland epicenter.